8:00 - 20:00

 In conclusion, the systematic collection and rigorous analysis of long-term scientific data are essential for advancing our understanding of marine organisms, safeguarding their habitats, and encouraging a respectful and sustainable coexistence between humans and the marine environment.

-Photo ID, App & Accustic
+Photo ID, App & Acoustic

 Scars and nicks are often present on the fins and flukes of an animal.
 By taking pictures of this area we can attain a Photo ID that aids us in recognizing a specific individual.
 By continuously collecting Photo IDs we find out more about abundance, group structure an distribution patterns.
 Our primary focuses are on Sperm whales, Commun bottlenose dolphins and Rissos dolphins, were many animals are resident or return repeatedly to the area.